Unseaworthy Vessel Cause Your Injury?

 Unseaworthiness is separate and distinguishable from negligence.

 A vessel contains an "unseaworthy condition" if a piece of equipment, a piece of gear, an appliance or any of the vessel´s accessories or attachments is not reasonably fit for its intended purposes – even if the vessel as a whole is still fit.
 Unseaworthiness applies to any part of the ship, even crew members.
 A ship is unseaworthy with regard to seamen if the ship does not provide the seamen with safe and suitable equipment and with a safe and suitable place to work.

 If you or a loved one was injured while working as a seaman aboard a vessel, all you must prove to have a claim for unseaworthiness is that the vessel or one of its parts was not reasonably fit for its intended purpose and that your injury was because of it.

 If a vessel is unseaworthy and it causes an accident, the injured parties have the right to seek compensation from the owner.
 If you have been injured or a loved one killed while employed on a vessel because of an unseaworthy condition on a scallop vessel, dragger, tanker or tug, the advice of an experienced attorney with an intricate knowledge of maritime law is important.

 The maritime attorneys at Latti & Anderson LLP have been providing effective legal counsel to those injured at sea for over 50 years.
 Our cases have included unseaworthiness claims suits involving:

-- Incompetent crew, inadequate crew or dangerous crew
+Incompetent crew, inadequate crew, not properly trained crew or dangerous crew

 Defective equipment and unseaworthy vessels can cause a host of serious injuries, including: